cephaskwamina/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that display the contents list of your current directory
+a script that prints the absolute path name of the current working directory